colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-5.md

 In the [previous blog post](@/blog/making-four-in-a-row-part-4.md), you checked for wins and draws in `FourInARowGame`.

-Now you'll be reorganising the work you've done so far in preparation the the HTML5 Canvas front-end that you'll be creating for the game.
+Now you'll be reorganising the work you've done so far in preparation for the HTML5 Canvas front-end that you'll be creating for the game.

-## Creating Game Logic Directory
+## Creating The Game Logic Directory

 First, create a new directory in the `src` directory called `gameLogic`.